Luodong Forestry Culture Park

 • Future prospects

-Moving forward, the Yilan Forestry Culture Park will align with trends of urban planning to give this old forest area a new look.
+Moving forward, the Luodong Forestry Culture Park will align with trends of urban planning to give this old forest area a new look.
 The log storage pool and the Zhulin Station will be taken as the focus for development.
 The site’s overall expansion will orientate towards the concept of “preserving the memory of the forest area while introducing new urban planning concepts.”
-The Yilan Forestry Culture Park will serve as the town’s main green space and where people can recall the past of Taipingshan.
-It shall even be an important marker of the culture of Yilan’s forestry industry.
+The Luodong Forestry Culture Park will serve as the town’s main green space and where people can recall the past of Taipingshan.
+It shall even be an important marker of the culture of Luodong’s forestry industry.

 Basic Info

-Address No. 118, Zhongzheng N. Rd, Yilan Township, Yilan County
+Address No. 118, Zhongzheng N. Rd, Luodong Township, Luodong County

 Coordinates X: 24.684247, Y: 121.772095